thevantageproject/web/_pages/index.md

 						We help you build your growth engines, once product market fit is established.</li>
 					<li class="s-ws-top">
 						<h4 class="bkc">Design</h4>
-						When success isn't designed, it is left upto chance.</li>
+						When success isn't designed, it is left upto chance.
+Not optimal strategy.</li>
 				</ol>
 			</div>
 		</div>